 Additionally, in this program, you’ll learn from trained lawyers known for their contributions to environmental policy.
 However, this program will not prepare you to become a lawyer yourself.

 Environmental law master’s courses

-As you pursue your environmental law master’s degree, you’ll study with leading researchers and renowned faculty members who have a deep understanding of how the law impacts climate change, water, energy and environmental protection.
+As you pursue your MLS with an emphasis in law and sustainability, you’ll study with leading researchers and renowned faculty members who have a deep understanding of how the law impacts climate change, water, energy and environmental protection.
 Examples of courses in this degree program include:

-What can you do with a master’s in environmental law?
+What can you do with a master’s with an emphasis in law and sustainability?